rjtmahinay/techxplore/README.md

-# techxplore 5 - fork 1
+# techxplore 7 - this is my answer